jdutton8/README-Generator2/response/README.md

  A simple application to generate a README.md file.

 ## Usage
- Run this application inside your terminal.
+ The user will run the application inside their terminal.

 ## Installation
  npm i